Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

 We also need to handle small subtrees which are stored in our memory interval only partially.
 Either the memory interval is small enough that it is fully contained in the subtree, or we have at most two such subtrees at the borders of the larger memory interval.

-\begin{lemma}[parts of small decomposition subtrees] Let $T$ be a subtree in $\D$ of height at most $⌈\log B⌉/ε$, let $P$ be its memory-continuous part, then DFS of $P$ has I/O complexity $\cO(|P|/B + (\log_B |T|)/ε + 1)$ starting the DFS in the root of $T$. \end{lemma} \begin{proof} We mark visited vertices by one of tree colors: blue, green and red. (see Figure~\ref{img:figure3}) The vertices of $P$ are all blue; by Lemma~\ref{lem:interval_in_tree:f}, they may be divided into at most two distant branch-separated components.
+\begin{lemma}[parts of small decomposition subtrees] Let $T$ be a subtree in $\D$ of height at~most $⌈\log B⌉/ε$, let $P$ be its memory-contiguous part, then DFS of $P$ has I/O complexity $\cO(|P|/B + (\log_B |T|)/ε + 1)$ starting the DFS in the root of $T$. \end{lemma} \begin{proof} We mark visited vertices by one of the three colors: blue, green and red. (see Figure~\ref{img:figure4}) The vertices of $P$ are all blue; by Lemma~\ref{lem:interval_in_tree}~(f), they may be divided into at most two distant branch-separated components.
 The non-blue ancestors of blue vertices in each component are green except for that on the leftmost and rightmost branch, which are red.
 So we have at most four red subbranches.

-As in the proof of previous lemma, we keep all active blocks in memory and load them at most twice.
-The blue part is still continuous part of memory, but this time it may be smaller than one block; visiting the blue vertices thus has I/O-complexity $\cO(|P|/B + 1)$.
+As in the proof of the previous lemma, we keep all active blocks in memory and load them at~most twice.
+The blue part is still contiguous part of memory, but this time it may be smaller than one block; visiting the blue vertices thus has I/O-complexity $\cO(|P|/B + 1)$.

-The green parts are not necessarily continuous in memory, but after having loaded all active blocks, we can just continue DFS as in the previous lemma.
+The green parts are not necessarily contiguous in memory, but after having loaded all active blocks, we can just continue DFS as in the previous lemma.
 So we first load $\cO((\log_B |T|)/ε + 1)$ blocks on the left red branch as one search in tree, then continue visiting the green vertices, and finally pay another $\cO((\log_B |T|)/ε + 1)$ for the right red branch, which may contain some partially used blocks.
-The number of fully green blocks is lower than the number of blue blocks, because green vertices have arity at least 2 in DFS; so we can pay their loading by the blue part.
+The number of fully green blocks is lower than the~number of blue blocks, because green vertices have arity at least 2 in DFS; so we can pay their loading by the blue part.

 Now only partially green blocks without blue and red vertices remain.
-These blocks need to~be partitioned by one of the four red branches having one component green and the other unvisited.
-By Lemma~\ref{lem:interval_in_tree:g}, we have at most one such block for each red vertex, and moreover it is in memory between the vertex and its parent.
-Therefore we count only the divided blocks corresponding to the red vertices not sharing their blocks with their parents.
-This leads to~$\cO((\log_B |T|)/ε + 1)$~blocks. \end{proof}
+These blocks need to be partitioned by one of the four red branches having one component green and the other unvisited.
+By Lemma~\ref{lem:interval_in_tree}~(g), we have at most one such block for each red vertex, and moreover it is in memory between the vertex and its parent.
+Therefore we count only the~divided blocks corresponding to the red vertices not sharing their blocks with their parents.
+This leads to $\cO((\log_B |T|)/ε + 1)$ blocks. \end{proof}

-\image{figure3}{ Different cases of memory interval in tree.
-The memory interval is blue, ancestors of blue vertices are either green, or red if on boundary. }
+\image{figure4}{ Different cases of memory interval in tree.
+The memory interval is blue, ancestors of~blue vertices are either green, or red if on boundary.
+See the proof of Lemma~\ref{lem:parts_of_small_dec_subtrees} for more details. }